 With such a spectacular array of colours and patterns available, it can seem like there are endless types of Australian opals out there.
-But the gemstone can be broken down into three basic forms – solid opals, doublets and triplets.
+But this gemstone can be broken down into three basic forms – solid opals, doublets and triplets.

 Solid opals are gemstones that have come straight from the ground as a rough piece of opal, which has then been cut and polished to perfection.